-One of the most common questions I am hearing is how to handle the fact that the vast majority of players had their seasons canceled either last spring or this upcoming fall.
-Since film has become a much more important piece of the recruiting puzzle, what’s a prospect supposed to do?
-Here is some advice I have been giving to my students and I hope it helps you.
+One of the most common questions I am hearing is how to handle the fact that many players had their seasons canceled in the last few years.
+Since film has become a much more important piece of the recruiting puzzle, what should a prospect do?
+Here is some advice I have been giving to my students, and I hope it helps you.

 Individual Skills Film – While it obviously misses many of the elements of a true game film, at this point, many coaches are simply looking for ANYTHING that can help show them more about you and your potential to contribute to their program.
 Skills that can be shown individually or in pairs/small groups include:

 Kicking (for posts, kick-offs, touch, etc.)

 Lifting/training (any sort of "live game" simulation, 4 v 4 )

 The Rugby Trainer has had a lot of great examples of drills that players could also do to demonstrate their skills: